Closed on Mondays

 MINI MAK Tour: Hardies and Softies

-Exhibition Tour Hard/Soft
+Exhibition Tour HARD/SOFT

-Short and Sweet: Critical Consumption
+Short and Sweet: MY ULLMANN (in German)

 Curator’s tour Hard/Soft